Please be ready with your application reference number starting with 'P'. For example P1234567

 It can arise from common and shared data on the national database (name, address), and others.
 Applications flagged for further review is not a definitive finding of a DCO in an applicant’s record.

 No accredited agency knows beforehand which applications will be flagged for manual review.
 It is just as spontaneous as it is time-wasting.
 However, we promise efficient and proper information regarding your application.

 Before submitting your application, you have to remit a fee.
-This fee might vary depending on the payment method however the base price for a national criminal history check is $48.90.
+This fee might vary depending on the payment method however the base price for a Nationally Coordinated Criminal History Check is $48.90.

 Organisations can cover the cost of application for their employees.
 Approved businesses and enterprises can also order, track and view check results via the police check business portal.
 The application and informed consent must be completed directly by the applicant.

 Australian National Character Check and state based police agencies access the same national database for police check results.
 Other than the small formatting difference on the criminal history check certificate, the results are equally legitimate.
 The nationally coordinated criminal history check issued by Australian National Character Check can be used for employment purposes, probity purposes, licensing and accreditation purposes.
 The check cannot be used for immigration or national security purposes.